gennadiipel/ama-template/README.md

 Angular application template, that contains basic structure for applications that use multiple modules and authentication.

+## Installation

+1. Clone this repository.
+2. Run ```node rename-project```.
+3. Select new suitable name for your project.
+4. Open new folder.
+5. Use default Angular CLI commands to run / build your application.

 ## Authentication

 Basic architecture provides authentication service, token interceptor and auth guard.
 Also it has default auth page with username and password fields.